In Harmoni, a project contains different items or variable types; these include:

 Verbatims contain raw text, i.e., uncoded responses.

 - Verbatims are used to analyze open-ended text.

-- Each data record can only have one response in a verbatim.
+- In verbatims, each data record can only have one response.

 Harmoni displays verbatims in the following format in your project tree.

 Where to from here?

 - Using variable types in analyses

 - Imported SPSS data - How Harmoni manages variable types

 - Imported Dimensions data - How Harmoni manages variable types